The 2026 Infrastructure Identity Survey: State of AI Adoption

 2. Taking this a step further, fail0verflow discovered the private key used to sign firmware updates for the Sony Playstation 3.
 In other words, programmers could write their own code, sign it with the revealed private key, and run it on the PS3.
 As it turns out, Sony was using the same random number to sign each message.

-ECDSA & EdDSA
+ECDSA and EdDSA

-The two examples above are not entirely sincere.
-Both Sony and the Bitcoin protocol employ ECDSA, not DSA proper.
-ECDSA is an elliptic curve implementation of DSA.
 Functionally, where RSA and DSA require key lengths of 3072 bits to provide 128 bits of security, ECDSA can accomplish the same with only 256-bit keys.
-However, ECDSA relies on the same level of randomness as DSA, so the only gain is speed and length, not security.
+However, ECDSA relies on the same level of randomness as DSA.
+Therefore the only gain is speed and length, not security.

 In response to the desired speeds of elliptic curves and the undesired security risks, another class of curves has gained some notoriety.
 EdDSA solves the same discrete log problem as DSA/ECDSA, but uses a different family of elliptic curves known as the Edwards Curve (EdDSA uses a Twisted Edwards Curve).
-While offering slight advantages in speed over ECDSA, its popularity comes from an improvement in security.
-Instead of relying on a random number for the nonce value, EdDSA generates a nonce deterministically as a hash making it collision resistant.

 Taking a step back, the use of elliptic curves does not automatically guarantee some level of security.
 Not all curves are the same.
 Only a few curves have made it past rigorous testing.
-Luckily, the PKI industry has slowly come to adopt Curve25519 in particular for EdDSA.
-Put together that makes the public-key signature algorithm, Ed25519.

 Implementation